 Do you have a new puppy or kitten?
 Did you recently adopt a pet from a shelter or take in a stray dog or feral cat?
-Bring the new family member in to meet with Dr. Kadri and discuss the state of his or her health.
+Bring the new family member in to meet with Dr. Kadri for a veterinary consultation and discuss the state of his or her health.

 Learn more about:

 Most dogs and cats need a complete medical assessment a few times during their lives.
 These are best done on arrival in a new home, on approaching puberty at around 6 months of age, and more frequently from the age of 7 years and older.

 If your pet is nearing or has recently entered any of these life stages, chances are you’ll benefit from a full veterinary consultation, check-up and medical assessment.
 We’ll open a file for the patient, make a note of his or her weight, vaccination record and general state of health, and give your pet a chance to sniff around the waiting room so that the next visit isn’t quite so strange.